 Before this, leadership reviewed click data and guessed which ads worked.
 Now they see which campaigns generate actual service calls with qualified intent.
 This distinction changes how they allocate the budget.

 McKinsey’s Global Survey on AI found that 88% of organizations now use AI in at least one business function.
-Another 62% are experimenting with AI agents.
+Another 62% are experimenting with AI phone agents.
 For small businesses, the opportunity is not about adopting AI for its own sake.
 It’s about plugging the revenue leak at the front door.

 Yet adoption remains inconsistent.